1,000+ Opportunities

 Only select National or International if your work falls outside of New York City, Long Island, or Westchester.
 Select all relevant impact areas to your nonprofit.
 Details on your impact areas

-Based on current listing details, eligibility includes: U.S.-based 501(c)(3) nonprofits working on environmental issues where all projects must benefit more than one U.S. state or territory; international grants are by invitation only for U.S. organizations building global capacity.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: U.S.-based 501(c)(3) nonprofits working on environmental issues where all projects must benefit more than one U.S. state or territory; international grants are by invitation only for U.S. organizations building global capacity.
+Confirm the full requirements in the official notice before applying.